Inclusion Links

 - Documents can exist in multiple contexts

-- Structure, ordering, and meaning are explicit
+- Ordering, grouping, and meaning are explicit

-- Navigation and search become contextual
+- Navigation becomes contextual